What is a managed IT service?

 There are many benefits to digital transformation, and a definite need for it, but it is by no means a straightforward process for IT leaders.
 There are not only many ways a business can upgrade, improve or digitise their services, but there is also plenty of temptation to do anything and everything possible to modernise the organisation.

 Trends, growth drivers, and challenges in the world of MSPsDownload now

-Managed service providers (MSPs) serve as a pressure release valve, allowing a business to offload much of the day-to-day maintenance and operation of infrastructure and digital services.
-This can help relieve the digital transformation burden and enables in-house IT teams to build new tools, rather than constantly maintain existing ones.
+Managed service providers (MSPs) essentially function as a pressure release valve, enabling an organisation to offload much of the day-to-day maintenance and operation of infrastructure and digital services.
+This helps reduce the burden of the process, allowing for in-house IT teams to build and use new tools, rather than continuously maintain old ones.

 What can a managed IT service do for your business?

-The traditional break/fix model evolved into managed services, the former being something where businesses would hire a third party specialist to upgrade, repair or install systems on an ad hoc basis.
-On the other hand, a managed service model is more focused on a subscription-based model, where companies usually agree to pay a specific amount every month in exchange for ongoing system management.
+Managed services evolved from the traditional break/fix model, the latter being something where businesses would recruit a third-party specialist to repair, upgrade, or install systems on an ad hoc basis.
+On the other hand, a managed service model tends to be more focused on a subscription-based model, where companies usually agree to pay a certain amount each month in exchange for ongoing system management.

 What that management entails can vary considerably depending on your needs and the provider's skill set.
 Most MSPs are able to offer a basic package of daily support, as well as more sophisticated deals that include disaster recovery.

 Managed services are an excellent option for those businesses that want to scale but don't have the resources available to support the necessary infrastructure, or simply want to focus their attention on changing business strategy rather than fighting fires in their systems.